Skip to main content

 Rules lookupJudge + document type< 1msRule display (no pass/fail)

 Most integrations use Pattern 1 during drafting and Pattern 2 before filing.
 Pattern 3 is for proactive UIs.
-Pattern 4 is for applications that don’t have their own document parser.
+Pattern 4 is for applications that accept PDF uploads and don’t have their own document parser.
+Pattern 5 runs alongside the court rules patterns for teams that also need regulatory monitoring.